Our true destiny…is a world built from the bottom up by competent citizens living in solid communities, engaged in and by their places.

 The Global Citizen Diploma is a supplementary qualification that complements the IB Diploma and NIST High School Diploma.
 As a supplementary programme that parallels the core NIST high school curriculum (Years 10-13), it enables the students to reflect on their learning experiences in the context of making a contribution to the world.
-The GCD allows them to better showcase their individual strengths and accomplishments in order to gain recognition for their achievements in areas that are not reported in the IB Diploma and make them more visible to the universities of their choice.
-NIST is one of only a handful schools around the world – and the only one in Thailand – to offer the GCD to its students.
+The GCD allows them to better showcase their individual strengths and accomplishments in order to gain recognition for their achievements in areas that are not reported in the IB Diploma, or other transcripts and make them more visible to the universities of their choice.
+NIST is one of only a handful of schools around the world – and the only one in Thailand – to offer the GCD to its students.

 Why Do the GCD?

 Traditional grading systems measure academic ability and focus on a narrow range of skills set while overlooking other equally important skills.
 As universities and employers have increasingly acknowledged, grades simply do not provide enough information about the skills and strengths of students.
 The GCD is intended to fill that gap, showing how learners develop along a more diverse spectrum.